-BTCS Ethereum 2.0 Staking Operation Producing Revenues From All 200 Nodes
+BTCS Ethereum 2.0 Staking Operation Producing Revenues from All 200 Nodes

-Silver Spring, MD, March 18, 2021 (GLOBE NEWSWIRE) -- BTCS Inc. (OTCQB: BTCS) (“BTCS” or the “Company”), a digital asset and blockchain technology focused company, today announced its recently expanded transaction verification services operation on ethereum 2.0 is fully operational with all 200 nodes generating revenue.
+SILVER SPRING, Md., March 25, 2021 (GLOBE NEWSWIRE) -- BTCS Inc. ("BTCS" or the "Company"), a digital asset and blockchain technology focused company, today announced its recently expanded transaction verification services operation on ethereum 2.0 is fully operational with all 200 nodes generating revenue.
 The Company expects to launch an additional 40 nodes, expanding its staking operation to 240 nodes, with the additional nodes anticipated to commence revenue generation before the end of March 2021.

 $1.1 Million Revenue Potential from Current Staking Operation